Creating donor-centered appeal letters is hard to get right. It’s not very intuitive. It doesn’t come naturally.

 Let’s make this year’s auction the best ever!
-We’ve got a great team of smart, connected volunteers working on sponsorships, a fabulous location, and all that is left is to have amazing works of art to auction.
+We’ve got a great team of smart, connected volunteers working on sponsorships, a fabulous location, and all that is left is to have your partnership and participation.

 Can you see the difference?

-It’s all in the tone, the friendliness, the point of view, and the camaraderie you want to create with your donors.
+It’s all in the tone, the friendliness and the camaraderie you want to create with your donors.

 It’s all in the point of view.

 Disclaimer: I am not a professional fundraising copywriter.
 I’m a pretty good writer but not a pro.
-These are my suggestions based on best practices.
-There are many pros (Harvey McKinnon, Jeff Brooks, Mal Warwick, Tom Ahern, John Lepp to name a few) you should follow.
+There are many pros (Harvey McKinnon, Leah Eustace, Lisa Sargent, Jeff Brooks, Tom Ahern, John Lepp, to name a few) you should follow.

-You can turn an organization-centered letter into a donor-centered letter.
-But you can see that the approach is as different as night and day.
+You CAN turn an organization-centered letter into a donor-centered appeal letter.
+But the approach is as different as night and day.